obanby/Sundae-EngHack2019/README.md

 Architecture: Improve our platform and system architecture

-Front-End : Make it more welcoming
+Front-End : Make it more welcoming and user friendly

+privacy issues: keep the user info/messages confidential,

 Potential features for the UI and geolocation